Culture of the Czech Republic: Folklore and traditions

 The most widely celebrated holiday is Christmas, beginning with a dinner on December 24.
 The traditional Christmas dinner consists of a fried Czech carp and a potato salad, but many people replace it with a chicken or pork schnitzel.

 Easter, or "Velikonoce" (meaning "great nights"), is another major holiday in the Czech Republic.
-Red is a very commonly worn color during this time, because it symbolizes joy, health, happiness, and new life that comes with spring.
+Red is a very commonly worn colour during this time, because it symbolises joy, health, happiness, and new life that comes with spring.
 Families elaborately decorate Easter eggs together.
 Another Easter tradition is the whipping of others' legs with the pomlázka, which is a willow switch.
 Willow twigs are braided together and then are used by young boys to whip the girls' bottoms usually four times.
 This long-standing tradition is thought to bring health and youth to girls and women.
-The switch is called pomlázka meaning "rejuvenator", implying that a female struck by a pomlázka will become younger and prettier.
+The switch is called pomlázka meaning "rejuvenator", implying that a female struck by a pomlázka will become younger and prettier, according to folk tradition.

 January first is New Year's Day.
 After a late morning start the main meal of the day is prepared, which should include pork for good luck and lentils for prosperity in the new year.
-It's bad luck to eat fish, your luck could swim away, or poultry, your luck could fly away.
+According to tradition, eating poultry or fish is considered unlucky.
 January 6 is the Feast of the Three Kings.
 In many Czech and Slovak villages, boys dress up as the three wise men “Kaspar, Balthazar and Melchior”.
 With a piece of chalk the boys write K + B + M (or K + M + B) above the doorways on houses, where people donate money for charity.
-This brings blessings on that home and its family for a year.
+The custom is believed to bring blessings on that home and its family for a year.
 The chalk letters should never be cleaned off, but only replaced the next year.
 This is also usually the day the Christmas tree is taken down.